|

 Welcome

-With the recent advances made in the understanding of the Human Genome, clinical genetics has become very relevant for General Practice.
+With the continuing developments and advances made in the understanding of the Human Genome, clinical genetics has become very relevant for General Practice.

 The implications for primary care practice include a better understanding of the genetic basis of diseases such as cancer, reproductive medicine, diabetes and heart disease and therefore the potential for intervention.
 This includes managing patients with genetic disorders, screening advice, genetic testing and dealing with ethical dilemmas in practice.